QED-it/zcash_tx_tool/README.md

 This repository includes a simple Zebra Docker image that incorporates the OrchardZSA version of Zebra and runs in regtest mode.

+WARNING: This tool is not a wallet and should not be used as a wallet.
+This tool is in the early stages of development and should not be used in production environments.

 ## Table of Contents

 - [Features](#features)